realshawnnguyen/blogposts/README.md

 # blogposts
-Backups of my blog posts
+This space is just a backup of my blog posts